solo-io/gloo/docs/content/guides/security/rate_limiting/_index.md

 ### Rate Limit Configuration

-Check out the guides for each of the Gloo rate-limit APIs and configuration options for Gloo Enterprise's rate-limit
+Check out the guides for each of the Gloo Edge rate-limit APIs and configuration options for Gloo Edge Enterprise's rate-limit
 service:

 {{% children description="true" %}}